rzecchini/annaelle/_posts/2013-10-07-ricominciamo.md

 E qui sopra la ricetta!

-\*\* english text \*\*
+### english text

 Preface:

-_Sometimes they come back_, and I am trying, too.
+Sometimes they come back, and I am trying, too.

-I would like to restart after a long holiday summer, and to begin with a new appointment

-(a weekly date?) with you and my recipes.
-I start this monday, hoping that I will hold on with
+I would like to restart after a long holiday summer, and to begin with a new appointment (a weekly date?) with you and my recipes.
+I start this monday, hoping that I will hold on with the rhythm!

-the rhythm!
 I hope so.

-I am starting today with a recipe that I tasted far away from home, a recipe that someone

-else cooked for me.
-To be exact, it is a typical Ligurian dish that I have eaten at a special

-place, in a small town called Dolceacqua (that you should visit, yes you should!).

-I haven&#8217;t been able to cook it exactly as they served it there, and my version tasted a little

-different, but I am sure that every time I will cook this recipe I will go back to a lovely

-sensation of familiar warmth, and holiday relax.
+I am starting today with a recipe that I tasted far away from home, a recipe that someone else cooked for me.
+To be exact, it is a typical Ligurian dish that I have eaten at a special place, in a small town called Dolceacqua (that you should visit, yes you should!).
+I haven&#8217;t been able to cook it exactly as they served it there, and my version tasted a little different, but I am sure that every time I will cook this recipe I will go back to a lovely sensation of familiar warmth, and holiday relax.

 Here it is &#8211; the recipe!

-**Tortino ai** **funghi**
+## Tortino ai funghi

-_600 g potatoes
+* 600 g potatoes

-400 g champignon mushrooms_
+* 400 g champignon mushrooms

-_25 g dried mushrooms (porcini will work fine)_
+* 25 g dried mushrooms (porcini will work fine)

-_1 clove of garlic_
+* 1 clove of garlic

-_2 tsp parsley, chopped_
+* 2 tsp parsley, chopped

-_butter_
+* butter

-_olive oil, salt and pepper_
+* olive oil, salt and pepper

 Let the dried porcini soak for 30  minutes, then rinse and drip-dry.
 Keep the water in which you soaked them and filter it in a saucepan.
 Add the (rinsed) dried porcini, a teaspoon of butter and cook over low heat for half an hour.
 Meanwhile, slice the potatoes (after you have rinsed them all) and the champignons.